Regular black holes with stable cores: Setup and General Framework

 Technically, it is convenient to formulate this analysis in terms of the coordinates $(v,r)$ where time is parameterized by the ingoing Eddington-Finkelstein coordinate $v$, defined by the condition that radially ingoing light rays follow curves with $v = \text{const}$.
 One then introduces a time-dependent perturbation in the mass function $M(r) \rightarrow M(r,v)$ describing a shell of outgoing lightlike dust on the interior geometry of the black hole.
-The corresponding energy flux is encoded in the Isaacson effective energy-momentum tensor \cite{isaacson68a,*isaacson68b} and its decay follows Price's law \citep{price72a,price72b}, $1/v^p$, where $p\geq 12$ is an integer connected with the multi-pole moments of the gravitational radiation.
+The corresponding energy flux is encoded in the Isaacson effective energy-momentum tensor \cite{isaacson68a,*isaacson68b} and its decay follows Price's law \citep{price72a,price72b}.
 The behavior of the curvature invariants near the Cauchy horizon is rather insensitive to the details of the local fields trapped inside the event horizon.
 The rate of divergence of the Coulomb component of the Weyl curvature\footnote{Here $C_{\mu\nu\rho\sigma}$ denotes the Weyl tensor and $\{l^\mu,n^\mu,m^\mu, \bar{m}^\mu \}$ is a complex null-tetraed with $l^\mu n_\mu = -1$, $m^\mu \bar{m}_\mu = 1$. $\Psi_2$ is the only non-zero scalar for a Petrov type-D spacetime.} \cite{Novikov:1989sz}, $\Psi_2 \equiv C_{\mu\nu\rho\sigma} l^\mu m^\nu \bar{m}^\rho n^\sigma $, can then be characterized by the \textit{anomalous dimension} of the instability

-In the limit $v \rightarrow \infty$, $\Psi_2 \sim v^{-p} \, {\rm e}^{\kappa_- \, v}$, entailing that the anomalous dimension behaves as $\nu \sim \kappa_{-} \, v - p$.
-Since $\Psi_2 \propto M(r,v)$ this effect has has been dubbed {\it mass-inflation}.
+In the limit $v \rightarrow \infty$, $\Psi_2 \simeq c_1 \, v^{-p} \, {\rm e}^{\kappa_- \, v}$ with $c_1$ being a $v$-independent constant, entailing that the anomalous dimension behaves as $\nu \simeq \kappa_{-} \, v - p$.\footnote{Here and in the following we use the $\simeq$-symbol to denote the asymptotic behavior of a quantity in the limit $v \rightarrow \infty$.} Since the divergence in $\Psi_2$ is triggered by the exponential increase of $M(r,v)$, this effect has has been dubbed {\it mass-inflation}.
 It is difficult to imagine an efficient self-regulator mechanism at work before the curvature has curbed the core at Planckian levels \citep{anderson93,bore99}: at variance with Petrov type-N, type-D curvatures cannot be confined in thin layers, and it is reasonable to expect that the complete past evolution of the 3-dimensional hyper-cylinder $r=r_{-}$ is singular.

 This conclusion is less compelling, however, if the backreaction of the Hawking radiation in the interior is taken into account.
 In this case, the Cauchy horizon also receives a blue shifted influx of negative energy density originating from the event horizon.
 This flux could halt the contraction of the generators of the Cauchy horizon well before the curvature has reached Planckian levels, at least for mini black holes \citep{bal91}.
 Drawing a definite conclusion therefore requires comparing the characteristic time scales of the evaporation process and the growth time of the mass-inflation instability.